byq77/husarion-docs-dev/core2/tutorials/ros-tutorials/3-simple-kinematics-for-mobile-robot.md

 `geometry_msgs/Twist` message type.
 Then motor driver node should use data stored in them to control the motor.

+The `geometry_msgs/Twist` message express velocity in free space and consists of two fields:
+* `Vector3 linear` - represents linear part of velocity [m/s]
+* `Vector3 angular` - represents angular part of velocity [rad/s]

+You will control ROSbot in the `x-y` plane by manipulating the `x` component of linear speed vector and the `z` component of angular speed vector.
 ### Publishing the motion command for robot ###

 You will use keyboard to control the movement of your robot.
 For getting the